 Exploring Amelia Island on your to-do list?
 Fernandina Beach is the northernmost city on Florida’s Atlantic coast on Amelia Island.
 Known for great golf courses and the famous Eight Flags Shrimp Festival, Fernandina Beach has a rich history and is uniquely Floridian.

-On the very north of the island, the public beach is 13 miles of calm waters and soft sand.
+On the very north of the island, the public beach, one of the most beautiful Amelia Island beaches, offers 13 miles of calm waters and soft sand.
 It’s also a popular place for wildlife viewing.
 Downtown Fernandina has numerous boutique shopping opportunities and local restaurants with specialty food.

 Amelia Island is quaint but elegant.
 Stay in an amazing resort with a world-class spa.
 Bed & breakfasts outside of downtown are also readily available with rooms.
 It’s a great option if you’re craving a more laid-back vibe and want to be closer to the historic sites.